London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Selling Your Condo When the Market Slows Down: My Strategy for 2026

-As we move through 2026, London's condo market — townhouses, townhomes, and apartment-style condos alike — is firmly in buyer'’ territory, with roughly two to three months of inventory giving buyers time, choice, and negotiating room they haven't had in years.
+As we move through 2026, London's condo market — townhouses, townhomes, and apartment-style condos alike — is firmly in buyers’ territory, with roughly two to three months of inventory giving buyers time, choice, and negotiating room they haven't had in years.
 In that environment, a passive listing strategy doesn't just underperform — it costs you money.
 Precise pricing, a proactive status certificate review, and a focused launch are what separate a condo that sells from one that sits.
 Ty Lacroix, Broker at The Envelope Real Estate Group, has guided hundreds of condo transitions in London over 24 years — and knows what it takes to stand out when the market is crowded.

 As we move through 2026, the London real estate market has reached a definitive turning point — and if you own a condo, you've probably felt it.